-66. Goin D., Long S.K.
+78. Goin D., Long S.K.
 Health Care Access and Cost Barriers for Adults with Physical or Mental Health Issues: Evidence of Significant Gaps as the ACA Marketplace Opened their Doors.
 Health Reform Monitoring Survey.
 The Urban Institute; 2014.

 This report by The Urban Institutute summarizes data from the 2013 Health Reform Monitoring Survey related to barriers to care for adults with physical and mental health issues after the implementation of the Affordable Care Act (ACA).
 They cite evidence that, in 2012, approximately 35.9% of U.S. adults aged 18-64 reported that their physical health and 38.5% reported that their mental health was not good for one or more days in the last month.
 The report concludes that adults with physical and mental health issues face more barriers to accessing health care, even with insurance, than their healthier counterparts.
 They drew three conclcusions: 1.
-Adults with health problems reported difficulties accessing and affording health care.
-For adults with mental health problems, 50.8% reported trouble affording health care, compared to 37.8% of adults with no health issues.
+Adults with health problems reported difficulties accessing and affording health care, compared to 37.8% of adults with no health issues.
 2. Adults with health issues that also had low socioeconomic status had a harder time obtaining care.
 3. Adults with health issues experienced barriers in accessing care, regardless of insurance status.
-For example, 29.8% of uninsured adults and 29.9% of insured adults with health issues reported difficulty accessing care; 80% of uninsured adults and 60% of insured adults with health issues reported difficulty affording care.
+For example, 29.8% of uninsured adults and 29.9% of insured adults with health issues reported difficulty accessing care; 80% of uninsured adults with health issues reported difficulty affording care.
 These numbers are all significantly higher than adults without health issues.

-67. Sutter M. B., Gopman S., Leeman L. Patient-centered Care to Address Barriers for Pregnant Women with Opioid Dependence.
+79. Sutter M. B., Gopman S., Leeman L. Patient-centered Care to Address Barriers for Pregnant Women with Opioid Dependence.
 Obstet Gynecol Clin North Am.
 2017;44(1):95-107.